jaknu/registryfront/readme.md

     docker run -p 80:80 -p 443:443 -e RF_REGISTRY_HOST=<registry host> -e RF_REGISTRY_PORT=<registry port> jaknu/registryfront

-The docker image runs [Caddy](https://caddyserver.com) to serve as a reverse proxy your registry and to serve the registryfront code.
+The docker image runs [Caddy](https://caddyserver.com) to serve as a reverse proxy of your registry and to serve the registryfront code.

-It used the following environment variables:
+It uses the following environment variables:
   - `RF_HOSTNAME` is the hostname used in Caddys configuration.
 If not set, Caddy will not fetch certificates and TLS will not be enabled.
   - `RF_REGISTRY_HOST` and `RF_REGISTRY_PORT` is the host and port where your docker registry can be reached by the proxy.
 These are required.

-The [docker-compose.yaml](https://github.com/jaknu/registryfront/blob/master/docker-compose.yaml) of this project is used for development, but is also serves as an example of how to run a registry and a registryfront in docker.
+The [docker-compose.yaml](https://github.com/jaknu/registryfront/blob/master/docker-compose.yaml) of this project is used for development, but it also serves as an example of how to run a registry and a registryfront in docker.

 ## If you already have a reverse proxy for your registry